 Being in an association has many positive aspects.
-For example, associations can join the National Society (NSALG) that gives you access to legal advice and support and not least, you can buy supplies from them wholesale, saving over half the price on seeds and other items.
-Associations can also take an active role in electing your site reps.
-They can also apply for funding from various bodies.
+For example, associations can join the National Society (NSALG) that gives you access to legal advice and support should you need it.
+Associations can also apply for funding from various bodies.
 An Association creates a community on a site, which in turn helps with security and the general well being of the site.
-Associations can open little seed shops and tea huts on saturdays..
-They can also help with general maintainance around the site, improving the site for everyone.
+Associations can open little seed shops and tea huts.
+They can also help with general maintenance around the site, improving the site for everyone.

 Below are some documents we have collected relating to forming Associations.
-From the simplest (The draft example constitution) penned by our Vice Chairperson Russ Howarth, right up to documents explaining fully formed Associations with a Treasurer and the ability to enter into devolved mangement from the Council.
+From the simplest (The draft example constitution) penned by our (Ex) Vice Chairperson Russ Howarth, right up to documents explaining fully formed Associations with a Treasurer and the ability to enter into devolved management from the Council.

 We hope you find these useful, and maybe inspire you to form an Association on your site if there isn’t one, or to join your local Association if there is!
 To see the benefits of an Association in action, maybe visit Roedale Valley Allotments on a Saturday between 10-2pm to see their tea hut and seed shop and the little Community that’s been built there.